 Most college students will not be charged the full price tag of a school.
 Instead, they will be offered a financial aid package that includes a combination of loans, grants, scholarships and possibly work-study opportunities.

-$11,695.00 is the typical University of Connecticut’s first year financial aid package.
+University of Connecticut average financial aid offer for freshmen students is $11,695.00.
 77% of first-year students are awarded financial aid, primarily comprising grants and scholarships.

 Worried about the student loans that might be part of a financing offer?
 View the average amount of debt per student at University of Connecticut.

-The stats below refer to aid that is provided by University of Connecticut.
+The numbers listed below make reference to help that is offered by University of Connecticut.

-63% of first-year students (2283 total) were offered scholarships at University of Connecticut, averaging $12,633.00 per person.
+63% of new students (2283 total) were given scholarships at University of Connecticut, averaging $12,633.00 per student.
 This puts it the top 25th percentile among colleges and universities nationwide.

 Income Level | Percent of Freshman | Average Assistance |